Laincy/kromer-api/README.md

 - **Make V2 Address**: Use the `Address::From<PrivateKey>` trait implementation instead
 - **List Newest Names**: There are no new/unpaid names in Kromer2.
 This endpoint is purely for compatability
+- **Redundant Name Update Endpoints**: Krist and kromer have multiple endpoints for updating the metadata of a name.
+Here, we use the `POST` endpoint only, not the `PUT` one
 - **Misc.
 Mining**: Left out alot of things to do with mining of Krist since Kromer doesn't support this.
 If you still want to harm the environment, consider vanity address mining.